 If you are creating your first customer or user persona guides, I would design one for each of your main customer groups.
 Most resources recommend between three and five distinct personas, and I am inclined to agree.

-For example, Michael Szczepanski created four unique user persona examples below, they just happen to be dogs.
-I believe that this is the perfect range to make sure you cover all your bases and gain insight, without getting too in-depth.
+For example, Michael Szczepanski created four unique user persona examples below; they just happen to be dogs.
+This is the perfect range to ensure you cover all your bases and gain insight without getting too in-depth.

 2. Highlight products your audience already uses in your industry.